ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 1. *Efficiency*: We must not visit and vertex/edge more than once.
 2. *Correctness*: We must visit every vertex/edge once.

-The behind graph traversal is to just keep track of each vertex we have visited using one of three states:
+The secret behind graph traversal is to just keep track of each vertex we have visited using one of three states:
 1. *Undiscovered*: initial state
 2. *Discovered*: vertex found but we have not checked all incident edges
 3. *Processed*: all vertex edges have been visited